The 11 Very Best Shropshire Towns to Visit

 Bridgnorth was also where the world’s first paying passenger locomotive was built.

-The town is split into two, High and Low Town, but most of the interesting stuff is in High Town.
+The town is split into two: High and Low Town, but most of the key attractions are in High Town.
 See if you can find the face in the rocks at Lavington’s Hole at the bottom of High Town.
 You’ll also find a funicular railway and a heritage railway in Bridgnorth, plus a cool ice cream shop that serves from a tiny caravan!
 Check out our things to do in Bridgnorth to discover everything the town has to offer!

 Shropshire Towns to Visit 012